Archive For: Organisation

 3. Consider the 13th Fairy and 7th Generation: Identify overlooked or underrepresented stakeholders who could disrupt plans if ignored.
 Reflect on the long-term impact of decisions, ensuring future generations’ interests are represented.
 See the end of this blog for more information on the 13th Fairy and 7th Generation.

-4. Prioritise players: Use criteria like influence, interest, and alignment with the team’s purpose to prioritise stakeholders.
+4. Prioritise players: Use criteria to help deepen shared understanding. (ie. influence, interest, and alignment)

-5. Create a visual: Create a stakeholder map or matrix to display relationships and levels of influence.
+5. Create a visual: Create a Stakeholders Map or matrix to display relationships.

 Design Engagement Practices

-Teams can collaboratively design routines and practices tailored to different types of engagement.
+Teams can collaboratively design routines and practices tailored to different types of stakeholder engagement.

 Build a shared understanding of your ‘stakeholders’ perspectives.